 Section B

 The President-Elect shall be elected by the General Assembly at its regular meeting and take office at the end of that meeting.
 At the end of the following regular meeting of the General Assembly the President-Elect shall move to the office of President.
 In the event the President is unable to complete his/her term, the President-Elect shall also assume the duties of President for the remainder of that term.
+In the event that the Treasurer is unable to complete his/her term, the Executive Board will appoint a new Treasurer until the next General Assembly.
+In the event that any other member of the Executive Board or Executive Council are unable to complete their term, this position will remain vacant until the next General Assembly.

 Section C